HeliumProject/Engine/Documentation/CodeOrganization.md

 * ExampleGame - Currently under construction, this is currently a sandbox for all examples under development.
 These will be migrated back to the components project as they mature
 * FrameworkWin - Implementation classes that set up the engine to run on PC.
 We will add these as we require more platforms (android or iOS, for example)

+== Applications ==

+* Game - app to run the final game that will load fully-processed game data (see ExampleGame/ExampleMain for now)
+* TestApp - app used to verify that systems are working, helps to aid making major or dangerous changes

 == Editor ==

+Editor is a [wxWidgets](http://wxwidgets.org) application that is the user-facing content creation app.
+All wxWidgets dependent code is confined to the Editor project, and as much as possible we farm out core logic to libraries in case we ever want to build a Qt or platform-locked UI application (iPad, Android, etc..).

 * Inspect - Reflection integration for the editor
 * Editor - The editor
 * EditorSupport - In TOOLS builds, most of the classes here are registered to process your raw content (like .fbx files) and cache them for use at runtime
+* EditorScene - Old logic for scene management.
+A lot of this may be cut, or at least heavily modified to fit a component workflow
 * Application - Not sure, but this looks like semi low level utilities that all tools would want (like triggering perforce checkouts or watching disk for file changes)
-* SceneGraph - Old logic for scene management.
-A lot of this may be cut, or at least heavily modified to fit a component workflow
 * PreprocessingPc - This should probably be moved into EditorSupport

 == Examples ==